Kang Chae-rim

-Kang Chae-rim (born 23 March 1998) is a South Korean footballer who plays as a midfielder for Montreal Roses FC in the Northern Super League and the South Korea women's national team.
+Kang Chae-rim (born 23 March 1998) is a South Korean footballer who plays as a midfielder for Gangjin Swans and the South Korea women's national team.

 Club career

 Kang joined Hyundai Steel Red Angels through the 2019 WK League Draft.

 In January 2024, Kang signed with Suwon FC.

 In August 2025, she joined Canadian Northern Super League club Montreal Roses FC.
+In June 2026, she was granted a mutual termination of her contract, after requesting one in order to return to Asia to be closer to her family.
+She subsequently joined WK League side Gangjin Swans.